 During University disciplinary proceedings, the accused will be provided a prompt, fair, and impartial investigation and resolution; conducted by personnel who receive annual training on the issues related to sex discrimination, sexual assault, domestic violence, dating violence, stalking, retaliation and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
 Both the victim, and the accused are entitled to have an advisor present during disciplinary proceeding, including all related meetings and proceedings.
 Furthermore, both the victim and the accused shall be informed simultaneously of the outcome of the disciplinary proceedings in writing and receive written notice of the following as applicable.
-In investigating sexual assault allegations, the University will rely on a preponderance of evidence and decision-makers will not question the complainant about the complainant's prior sexual conduct or dating relationship between the complainant and respondent by itself shall not imply consent or preclude a finding of a violation.
+In investigating sexual assault allegations, the University will rely on a preponderance of evidence and decision-makers will not question the complainant about the complainant's prior sexual conduct with anyone other than the respondent.
+Information regarding any prior sexual conduct or dating relationship between the complainant and respondent by itself shall not imply consent or preclude a finding of a violation.
 No direct questioning of the complainant by the respondent will be permitted.